Aorun: Diagnostic features

 The describing authors established some diagnostic traits.
 In the depression for a skull opening, the fenestra antorbitalis, to the front a second opening is present, a fenestra maxillaris, that occupies much of the front part of this depression.
 The teeth in the maxilla only on their rear edges have denticles which are very small and directed towards the point of the teeth.
 The neck vertebrae are mildly opisthocoelous: with centra that are convex in front and concave at the rear.
 The claws of the hand are different from each other: the thumb claw is large and curved, but the other two claws are smaller and feature a straight underside.
 The shinbone has on its front outer side only a high narrow groove functioning as contact with the upper part of the astragalus.
 This processus ascendens however, though indeed positioned on the outer side, is low.

 Aorun is different from other theropods discovered from the same region, such as Guanlong, Haplocheirus, Limusaurus, Monolophosaurus, Sinraptor and Zuolong.
 It is different from Guanlong in lacking a medial crest on the premaxilla, nasals and frontal bones.
 It also lacks high external nostrils, and a short anterior maxillary process.
 It has a shorter premaxillary body, but with a larger maxillary fenestra, a rodlike jugal, closely spaced fine serrations on the distal tooth carinae of the maxilla and dentary.
 The cervical vertebral centra are elongated with two pneumatic foramina, the neural spines are short and elongated towards the posterior in the dorsal vertebrae, and the pubic shaft is curved at the end.
 The limb bones are also substantially different.

 Phylogeny

-The authors placed Aorun in a basal position in within Coelurosauria and a member of Coeluridae.
+The authors who described Aorun placed it in a basal position within Coelurosauria and a member of Coeluridae.
 The assignment of Aorun to this position is due to its lack of synapomorphies that would provide evidence of its affinity with more derived coelurosaurian taxa.
 Tykoski (2005) and others have demonstrated that when immature taxa, as is the case with this specimen, are coded as adults in a phylogenetic analysis, the immature taxa were recovered in artificially basal positions relative to adults of the same taxon.
 In their cladistic analysis of Bannykus and Xiyunykus, Xu et al. (2018) recovered Aorun as a basal alvarezsaur.
 This assignment has been questioned.
+Analysis conducted by Kohta Kubo and colleagues with their description of the genus Jaculinykus in 2023 found it to be one the basalmost alvarezsaurs, being slightly more basal than the contemporary genus Haplocheirus.
+An abbreviated version of the tree they give can be seen below.

+Cau (2024) recovered Aorun as a basal member of the superfamily Allosauroidea.
+A simplified version of the cladogram is shown below.